General Charles François Charton

 Pronunciation:

-Charles-François Charton's military career began on July 15, 1789 when he joined the National Guard of Versailles.
-Three years later in January of 1792 he was promoted to sous-lieutenant in the 28th Infantry Regiment, and then in August of 1792 he received another promotion, this time to lieutenant.
+The son of a notary, Charles François Charton's military career began on July 15, 1789 when he joined the National Guard of Versailles.
+Three years later in January of 1792 he was commissioned as a sous-lieutenant in the 28th Infantry Regiment and then in August of that year he received another promotion, this time to lieutenant.
 Sent to the Army of the Alps and then the Army of Italy, Charton took part in the fighting at Moulient and Authion in 1793.
-That September he fought at Saint-Martin-de-Lantosque and then in October he fought at Utelle where he was badly wounded by a ball to the upper abdomen.
+That September he fought at Saint-Martin-de-Lantosque and then in October he fought at Utelle where he was grievously wounded by a ball to the upper abdomen.
 Nevertheless, he recovered enough to take part in the Siege of Toulon and afterwards he was promoted to chef de bataillon by the representatives of the people.

 After General Bonaparte arrived in 1796 to take command of the Army of Italy, Chartron took part in the campaign that followed.
-That April he served at Mondovi and then in July he was named the commander of Cherasco.
+On April 29th he was named commander of Mondovi under Haquin and then in July he was named commander of Cherasco.
 That August Chartron was assigned to Sahuguet's division and then in September he fought at Castellaro where he was killed in battle.

 Bibliography